ghc-proposals/ghc-proposals/proposals/0000-ghc-maintainer-preview.md

 ## Implementation Plan

-We add a fixed (or flexible?) period of time to the calendar of the GHC release team between the last RC release and the final, user-focused release.
+1. We add a fixed (or flexible?) period of time to the calendar of the GHC release team between the last RC release and the final, user-focused release.

-Moreover, we need people whose duties explicitly involve being responsible for reaching out to maintainers in public community spaces
+2. We create a strike-force whose duties explicitly involve being responsible for reaching out to maintainers in public community spaces, and help maintainers migrate.
+There are resources such as the [Hackage Trustees cookbook](https://github.com/haskell-infra/hackage-trustees/blob/master/cookbook.md), and [head.hackage](https://ghc.gitlab.haskell.org/head.hackage/), as well as the GHC Wiki page for each release, that are already available.
+I suggest we make better use of those.
-(ideally someone who is not the current GHC Release Maanger)

 ## What this proposal is not: